joedolson/access-monitor/readme.txt

 Access Monitor does two great things to help you test your site for accessibility.

-<strong>First</strong>, it gives you the freedom of automation - schedule a weekly or monthly report, and you'll get notified each time that report is run.
+<strong>First</strong>, it gives you the dom of automation - schedule a weekly or monthly report, and you'll get notified each time that report is run.
 It'll test a specific set of pages, and return a list of definite accessibility issues, if you have any.

 <strong>Second</strong>, it only reports accessibility issues that are machine-testable.
 It's not going to raise a bunch of red flags because the tests weren't able to tell whether a particular issue is a problem.
 You won't find yourself logging in to look at a report that's showing 30 new accessibility issues, but 27 of them are issues you've already checked manually and know aren't really problems.